sidravi1/sidravi1.github.io/_posts/2019-11-10-logit-choice-model.md

 \end{aligned}
 $$

-$\epsilon_{nj}$ is no longer iid since they are correlated within the same decision maker, $n$.
+$\tilde{\epsilon}_{nj}$ is no longer iid since they are correlated within the same decision maker, $n$.
 Let's simulate this data:

 {% highlight python %}
 taste_errors = np.random.normal(4, 4, size = (n_households, n_params))
 utility = (betas * households + taste_errors) @ cars.T + errors
 {% endhighlight %}

-We'll skip the rest of the code here.
+We'll skip the rest of the code here which is basically the same as above and go straight to the results.

 ![Random taste variation]({{"/assets/20191110_random_taste.png" | absolute_url}})

 We get some large credible intervals but still not terrible.
 The actual value (mostly) lies within the 95% CI.
-I do another experiment where I model the taste errors as well it does a little better - it's in the notebook if you're interested.
+In the notebook, I do another experiment where I model the taste errors as well it does a little better.

 ### Substitution patterns

-A feature (or bug) of the logit model is how substitution occurs.
+A feature (or bug if you're not ok with the implications) of the logit model is how substitution occurs.
 It can be seen in two ways.

 **Independence from Irrelevant Alternatives (IIA)**